dojotek/popdevops/README.md

 ## Description

 [Dojotek](https://dojotek.id) PopDevOps is a collection of valuable IaC templates (CloudFormation, Terraform, Pulumi, Ansible Playbook).

+All of the templates are free to use.
+But if your company need professional support, you can here people on project basis, ie. [me in Upwork](https://www.upwork.com/freelancers/~016821f235801d8aee?s=1110580753140797440).

 ## Support

 Dojotek™ PopDevOps is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please contact us by e-mail.

+## Disclaimer

+All of templates are free to use.
+All code provided as is.
+We do not provide any warranty.
+Please use by careful.

 ## Stay in touch